Clayton’s Sweetroot

 Natural Habitat

-Rich, deciduous forests, particularly on wooded slopes and in the understory where the soil is moist and fertile
+native to the rich, deciduous forests of Eastern North America, particularly thriving on wooded slopes and in the understory where the soil is moist and fertile

 Other Names